While a second-hand bedframe is fine, you never want to buy a used matress.

 Sometimes you don’t need to look much further than your own street.
 People often leave used furniture on the curb to go out with the garbage.
 Apartment complexes and especially college neighborhoods at the end of the school year can yield some good finds.

 Second-hand stores, tag sales, garage sales, flea markets, estate sales– all of these are tried and true places to find used furniture.
 In addition, now there are apps and online resale sites specific to your city or neighborhood.
 If purchasing online, follow the same rules for examining furniture in person before buying it.
 Another fun way to buy second-hand furniture is at an auction.
 These require a little more preparation to become familiar with the pieces before the sale.

 Sometimes, furniture rental companies or hotels that are remodeling may sell their furnishings and these can be sturdy bargains.
 Keep an eye on local listings for special sales or put your name on mailing lists for furniture rental companies.

 An old chicken coop becomes a decorative wall unit.

 A tractor seat in bright red makes a whimsical stool.

 While the hunt for treasures is fun, there are practical tips that can make shopping for second-hand furniture easier.
 First, remember that you will be responsible for transporting your purchases home, so you need to have, or have access to, a vehicle that is large enough to move them.
 Some sellers will hang onto your piece for a few hours so that you can get a truck or wagon.
 Just be sure to discuss these issues before you turn over your money.

 Before you head out the door, make sure that you bring the measurements of your space with you, along with a measuring tape.
 There’s nothing worse than buying a piece that you love only to get it home and find it won’t fit in the living room — or even through the door!

-The post Tips for Choosing Second-Hand Furniture That Will Make Your Space appeared first on Home Decorating Trends – Homedit.
+Tips for Choosing Second-Hand Furniture That Will Make Your Space appeared first on Home Decorating Trends – Homedit.